A Filcro Media Staffing media technology executive search

 - New business development with non-technical partners

-- Domestic and international PPV / OD and new business development support
+- Domestic and international PPV/OD new business development support

 - Maintain Network technology leadership in the broadcasting industry

-- Cross platform multicast for the entire family of muliplex Networks & products
+- Cross platform multicast for the entire family of multiplex Networks & triple-play products

 Filcro Media Staffing’s Solution

-Filcro Media Staffing proceeded to Identify “best of class” technology executives from major U.S. television networks that shared facilities and resources that contained “multiplex” environments for substantial cable TV and OTA Network technology holdings.
-There was no doubt that very few technology executives on the Director’s level existed in the United States with the “perfect” experience or knowledge.
-An additional technology executive was identified in Hong Kong as a safety net but the cost of relocation was prohibitive and our ideal was the New York candidate.
-The Asia based candidate with equal acumen and experience was second tiered.
+Filcro Media Staffing proceeded to Identify “exceptional” technology executives from major U.S. broadcasters that operated facilities and resources that contained “multiplex” environments for cable TV and or OTA Network technology holdings.
+There was no doubt that few technology executives on the Director’s level existed in the United States with the “perfect” experience or knowledge.
+An additional technology executive was identified OCONUS as a safety net that was building out a new Network as a PM but the cost of relocation was prohibitive and our ideal was the New York candidate.
+The OCONUS based candidate with equal acumen and experience was second tiered.

 Through the identification, recruitment and screening process the executives sourced were so specialized and their environments so specific based on “technology”, that the only logical criterion for precluding executives had to be based on strategic limitations as opposed to tactical.
 What differentiated these strategic executives, and was seen as a solution for the client, was a “perfect” hard and soft skill mix that others had overlooked.
 Access to O&D charting and awareness of technological capabilities and vendor relationships of the targeted companies was essential here.